kitschpatrol/tweakpane-css/README.md

 A separate [Astro](https://astro.build) component wrapper is included as well, since the component depends on adding an inline script to `<head>` to set overridden variables early during the page render to avoid flashes of the default values.
 Astro's Svelte integration does not currently support `<svelte:head>`.

+Note that this component relies on Tweakpane 4, which is currently in beta.

 ## Usage

 Currently, I'm only using this in Astro and Svelte projects that have their own build and bundling process — so there's not a stand-alone or vanilla JS option at this point.